sourcegraph/handbook/content/people-ops/travel.md

 >
 > - A teammate cannot reallocate the budget from a company-wide event to an individual trip.
 > - A teammate cannot use their team budget for individual travel.
-> - A teammate cannot skip the winter holiday party to get a longer stay at the spring/summer company-wide event.

-Most importantly, when planning or attending any type of meetup, remember that you are representing the Sourcegraph team.
-In alignment with **[our company values](../company/values.md)**, we encourage a lens of inclusion in creating an equitable meetup for all teammates.

 **There are five types of company-sponsored, company-paid travel:**